electricimp/Builder/README.md

 And violets are of undefined color.
 ```

-The same macro used inline:
+Here is the same macro used inline:

 <pre>
 [[[ <b>@{</b>some_macro("username", "red", "blue")<b>}</b> ]]]
 </pre>

-will ouput:
+This will ouput:

 ```
 [[[ Hello, username!